 There was a lady in India who lived as an invalid, walking with crutches because of a spinal injury.
 One day as she was going down the steps of her home she fell, breaking one crutch and losing the other on the way down.
 She lay at the bottom of the steps and called for help.
 But it was noon and everyone was away.
 Finally, when no help was forthcoming, with a prayer she drew herself by the handrail and after a long struggle pulled herself to her feet, and began to walk, and she has been walking ever since—without the crutches!

 The best thing that ever happened to her was that fall, though for the moment it seemed to be, misfortune upon misfortune.

 God seldom uses any man unless he has experienced the testing of pain.
-Jesus began his ministry with a wilderness experience, but it ends with an Easter morning.
+Jesus began his ministry with a wilderness experience, but it ended with an Easter morning.
 Maybe your life has had more than its share of disappointments and hardships.
-We live in a changing world, talks of a deepening recession, record high gas prices, the war in Iraq, the immigration problem, people losing their homes and so much more, have all of us wondering what the days ahead might bring.
+We live in a changing world, and talks of a deepening recession, record-high gas prices, the war in Iraq, the immigration problem, people losing their homes and so much more, have all of us wondering what the days ahead might bring.
 But we can be sure that our Lord is faithful and secure.